Can’t Hear Anyone In Valorant? Try these Solutions

 13. Reinstall Valorant And Vanguard

-1. Right-click on the Vanguard icon from the taskbar notification area and click More > Uninstall Vanguard
+1. Right-click the Vanguard icon in the taskbar notification area and click More > Uninstall Vanguard

 Uninstall Vanguard from Tray Icon

-2. Press Yes to Uninstall Vanguard Anti-Cheat from your System
+2. Press Yes to confirm and uninstall Vanguard Anti-Cheat

 Press Yes to Confirm Vanguard Uninstall

-3. Then Navigate to the Vanguard Anti-Cheat installation folder and delete any residual files.
+3. Then go to the Vanguard installation folder and delete any leftover files.

 Confirm Deletion of Riot Vanguard Leftover Files

-1. Click on Start Menu and type Settings in there
+1. Click the Start Menu and type Settings

 Start Menu To Settings Menu

-2. Click on Apps from the left-hand navigation pane and select Apps & Features
+2. Click Apps from the left panel and select Apps & features

 Windows 11 Apps and Features Settings

-3. Type Valorant in the search bar, Right click on the 3 dot menu, and click Uninstall.
+3. Type “Valorant” in the search bar, right-click the three-dot menu, and click Uninstall.

 Uninstall Valorant